geekq/workflow/README.markdown

 * Fix issue #98 protected on\_\* callbacks in Ruby 2
 * #106 Inherit exceptions from StandardError instead of Exception
 * #109 Conditional event transitions, contributed by [damncabbage](http://robhoward.id.au/)
+* New policy for supporting other databases - extract to separate gems.
+See the README section above.

 ### New in the version 1.1.0